 - GS1 DataBar Omnidirectional GS1 U.S. Coupon Interim

 - GS1 DataBar Truncated M+S 7

 GS1 : GS1 is a non-profit international organization which primarily develops and maintains the Standards of Barcodes across multiple sectors.
 Companies need to first register themselves with GS1 and get a company ID (5 digit number) from GS1 which will uniquely identify their barcodes.
 GS1 has over a million member companies across the globe.

 Following are most widely used formats in Pharmaceutical and Medical Devices Industries:

 - HIBC 39

 - Paraf Italy

-Errors in Barcodes would lead to recalls and negative brand recall, which makes Barcode Recognition very important.
+Barcodes therefore can be fraught with errors leading to recalls which makes Barcode Recognition very important.

 Here’s how ManageArtworks breaks down your Barcode to its type, decodes its value and is proofed according to several parameters.

 Add this to list of the number of reasons for investing in an Artwork Management Platform.